 The first Shrek movie is a much beloved hit.
 The second movie grossed almost twice as highly.
 The third movie is... kindapolarizing.
 Consensus on the fourth is that it's... okay, and at the least is far better than the third.
 And word on the Puss in Boots prequel is that it's actually pretty good. note However it's worth noting that Puss In Boots has next to nothing to do with the rest of the Shrekverse and everything to do with capitalising on how sexy Antonio Banderas is, even as an animated cat.

 Parodied In-Universe in Tropic Thunder.
-Tugg Speedman stars in the Scorcher series, which revolve around the Earth stopping to spin and becoming a giant fireball.
+Tugg Speedman stars in the Scorcher series, which revolve around the Earth ceasing to spin and becoming a giant fireball.
 The 6th one, Scorcher VI: Global Meltdown, changed the fate into a frozen wasteland because the previous films had exhausted the previously mentioned concept.
+Here's the trailer:

 Most superhero film franchises follow the same formula: The first film introduces the characters and usually goes through the origin story.
 It meets with general approval.
 The second film, not being burdened by the need to rehash all that old stuff, is very good and is considered by many to be better than the original.
 The third film makes you wonder why they didn't stop at two.
 If a fourth film is even made, it makes the third film look like Citizen Kane.
 Then the series is dead for several years until another sequel is made with massive Retcon (sometimes to the point of Reboot).

 Spider-Man follows this formula perfectly.
 The first one is considered very good, the second excellent, the third a massive Base Breaker.
-Then The Amazing Spider-Man reboots the franchise with an all-new cast and is met with mixed reception.
+Then The Amazing Spider-Man reboots the franchise with an all-new cast and is met with generally positive reception.
 Time will tell how further sequels fare.

 Demonstrating that this trope can even apply to good sequels, the Batman threequel The Dark Knight Risestechnically suffers from Sequelitis despite being widely acclaimed.
-It received excellent reviews, like the first two movies, but otherwise it's either considered better or weaker than Batman Begins by some, and not as good as The Dark Knight by just about everyone. (not counting those downright disappointed)
+It received excellent reviews, like the first two movies, but otherwise it's either considered better or weaker than Batman Begins by some, and not as good as The Dark Knight by everyone.
+(Not counting those downright disappointed)

 Superman Returns arguably suffers from some Sequelitis, as one of the frequently-raised criticisms was that the producers didn't seem to be able to make up their minds as to whether they were actually making a continuation of the earlier film sequence, or whether they were making a completely fresh start.